Psalm 62 • Living with Silence (According to God’s Standards)

 If we find ourselves in a precarious legal situation, our first and best action is to seek the counsel of a lawyer.
-Because they have been through such situations many times, they are able to understand the subtle differences between our situation and others that may look similar, and guide our actions appropriately.
-Anyone that’s had to do this can testify that not everything the lawyer advised would have crossed their mind because of their limited view and experience.
-Well WE have an Advocate as well, One who sees much clearer and better than ourselves, to Whom we need to trust our every thought and action so that we will end up successfully handling things according to HIS higher standards of truth and righteousness.
+Because they have been through such situations many times, they are able to understand the subtle differences between our situation and others that may look similar and guide our actions appropriately.
+Anyone who has had to do this can testify that not everything the lawyer advised would have crossed their mind because of their limited view and experience.
+And yet, WE have an Advocate as well, One who sees much clearer and better than ourselves, to Whom we need to trust our every thought and action so that we will end up successfully handling things according to HIS higher standards of truth and righteousness.

 Q: What does it mean when one’s “soul waits in silence for God only”?